-The Company will take all reasonable steps to ensure that adequate and appropriate protection is being provided to those who make a report.
+The Company will take all reasonable steps to ensure that adequate and appropriate protection is being provided to those who make a report or are referred to in a disclosure.
 The protection applies if the matter is proven or not and regardless of whether it is reported to an external authority.
 If you believe that you have suffered any of the abovementioned treatment as a result of raising a concern, you should inform the Whistleblower Investigation Officer or STOPline.